andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 [BRING IN THE DDD DIAGRAM AND DEFINITION HERE]

-[Rough sketch of the context map - @Gayathri, do you have a memory of this which might help?]
+[Rough sketch of the context map - @Gayathri, do you have a memory of this which might help?] - yup, @andrew to say this is how it started and @gaythu-rajan

 [Describe the map]